TripleCubes/BlocksCpp2/README.md

 This is an old project, my coding style has changed a lot after this project.
 I am making a new voxel game.
 Checkout https://github.com/TripleCubes/Plane.

+Controls:

+WASD to move, SPACE to jump, F to toggle fly mode.

+When in fly mode, SPACE to fly up and SHIFT to fly down.

+LEFT CLICK to break block, RIGHT CLICK to place a log block.

+M to toggle wireframe mode, N to toggle collisions.
+If collision is disabled the player will be in fly mode.
+To disable fly mode collision need to be enabled.

+ESC to open pause menu.
+You can change FOV and load distance in the settings submenu.

+P open a dev menu that allow terrain modification.

+There is a chance you will spawn inside a tree or a mountain.
+If that happen you can dig your way out or disable collisions.

 # LICENSE
 BlocksCpp2 is under the MIT license.
 Check [LICENSE](LICENSE) for full information.